uDivy/Hackathon/dell_nvidia_challenge/Readme.md

 ## Restrictions
 - The project uses the **Qwen2-VL** and **SadTalker** models, which require significant computational power.
 While they are GPU-accelerated, a **CUDA-compatible GPU** is recommended for optimal performance.
 - The **SadTalker** model may have dependencies and limitations based on the **PyTorch** version being used.
 Ensure compatibility between **PyTorch** and **Torchvision** versions to avoid model loading errors.

+## Future work

+This project serves as a prototype for advanced medical solutions.
+The scope of this project can be expanded by supporting to a broader range of medical documents beyond prescriptions, such as patient reports, lab results, and diagnostic images.
+By integrating advanced Natural Language Processing (NLP) models, such as BERT or GPT, we could improve the understanding and extraction of more complex medical terms and relationships from the transcribed text.
+Enhancing the structured data extraction by linking it to medical knowledge graphs or databases, could provide richer context and more precise drug or dosage information.
+Additionally, integrating multi-language support would broaden the system's applicability to non-English-speaking regions.

+The ability of the project in transcribing images, extracting structured data, and generate talking avatars can be adapted for various other fields, such as marketing and advertising.
+For example, it could be used to create personalized, dynamic ads where product images are converted into interactive digital avatars.
+This will improve customer engagement and can help in branding of the companies.
+Expanding avatar capabilities to support personalized ad content could offer significant value in industries such as e-commerce and media.

 ## Disclaimer